A note on this page's content

 In addition to the main effects of bridges on income and the differential effects in flood vs. non-flood weeks, the study reports several additional empirical results consistent with the researchers' theory, which increases our confidence in the study's main findings.
 However, we have only reviewed these results superficially and do not have as strong a sense of their validity.
 These additional empirical results include:

-- Households in villages that received bridges reported more employment outside the village than households in villages that didn't receive bridges (consistent with the findings on increased labor market income).21
+- Households in villages that received bridges reported more employment outside the village than households in villages that didn't receive bridges (consistent with the findings on increased labor market income).22

-- Wages were higher in villages that received bridges compared to those that didn't (consistent with general equilibrium effects driving equalization of wages inside and outside the village).22
+- Wages were higher in villages that received bridges compared to those that didn't (consistent with general equilibrium effects driving equalization of wages inside and outside the village).23

-- Households in villages with bridges had higher fertilizer use than households in villages without bridges (consistent with an increase in farm profits).23
+- Households in villages with bridges had higher fertilizer use than households in villages without bridges (consistent with an increase in farm profits).24

-Limitations of the study, which give us some uncertainty, include: a) the number of clusters for randomization (15) is relatively small,25 b) the paper has not yet fully completed the peer review process, and c) the study was not pre-registered.
+Limitations of the study, which give us some uncertainty, include: a) the number of clusters for randomization (15) is relatively small,26 and b) the study was not pre-registered.

 External validity and ongoing research in Rwanda